edghyhdz/migros_api/README.md

 ```

-3. Once authenticated, it will let you know whether it was succesful or not
+3. Once authenticated, it will let you know whether it was successful or not
   - If it was successful, then you can proceed to authenticate to your cumulus account like so
  ```python
 migros_api.login_cumulus()